Kharlampiev/identityBlog/README.md

 # Identity blog

-There is my development of simple identity blog. <br/>I used MVC architecture for programming my blog and Bootstrap 3.0 for get-up.
+There is my development of simple blog. <br/>I used MVC architecture for programming my blog and Bootstrap 3.0 for get-up.